 Joseph E. Sparano has been a member of our Board since May 2010.
 Mr. Sparano has over 40 years of experience in the petroleum and refining industry.
 His career began with Exxon Company, USA in 1969, where he served for over 10 years in various technical and operations management positions.
 From 1980 to 1990, Mr. Sparano served in executive roles with Union Pacific Corporation, Champlin Petroleum, Union Pacific Resources Co., Ultramar/Union Pacific Resources Co. and Mercury Air Group related to oil and gas project planning, the negotiation of joint ventures, directing strategic acquisitions and divestitures, and managing business units.
 From 1990 to 1995, Mr. Sparano served as Chairman of the Board and Chief Executive Officer of Pacific Refining Company, a joint venture of The Coastal Corporation and Sinochem, a national oil company of The People's Republic of China.
 From 1995 to 1996, he was a strategic investment advisor for TransCanada Pipelines.
-Mr. Sparano wered and operated his own consulting business from 1996 to 2000.
-From 2000 to 2003, Mr. Sparano served as President of the West Coast regional business unit and Vice President of the Heavy Fuels Marketing segment for Tesoro Petroleum.
+Mr. Sparano owned and operated his own consulting business unit and Vice President of the Heavy Fuels Marketing segment for Tesoro Petroleum.
 Most recently, Mr. Sparano served as President of the Western States Petroleum Association (WSPA) from 2003 to 2009, where he was responsible for leading the advocacy efforts and public representation of the largest western U.S. energy and petroleum company trade association.
 From January 2010 through March 2011, Mr. Sparano served as an executive advisor to the Chairman of the WSPA board of directors, where he continued to represent WSPA and assisted with the transitioning of duties to the WSPA's new president.
 Mr. Sparano retired in April 2011.
 Mr. Sparano holds a B.S. in chemical engineering from the Stevens Institute of Technology and has graduate studies experience from both the Stevens Institute of Technology and Texas Christian University.
 Mr. Sparano previously served as a member of the Management Board of Champlin Petroleum, as a director of Pacific Refining Company, and as an ex-officio director of WSPA.
 We believe Mr. Sparano's extensive experience in the petroleum and refining industry will provide the Board with meaningful information and a valuable perspective of the markets in which we operate.